Daniele410/chatop/README.md

 - User Authentication with **JWT** (utilizing io.jsonwebtoken library)
 - User registration
 - Rental creation
+- Rental display
 - Rental update
-- Rental display
 - Sending Messages

 ## Installation

 Before running the ChaTop Backend API, follow these installation steps:

-1. Clone this repository from [here](https://github.com/Daniele410/p9Mediscreen.git).
+1. Clone this repository.
-2. Install Java Development Kit (JDK) 17 on your local machine.
+2. Install JDK 17 (Java Development Kit) on your local machine.
 3. Install Maven locally.
 4. Install MySQL on your local machine and create a database for the application.
 5. Configure the necessary environment variables in your system or within your IDE before running the application.